 Tom E. Smith, Healdton, Oklahoma, Oct.
-16 .-I began a meeting at Sulphur, Okla., Sept.
+16.- I began a meeting at Sulphur, Okla., Sept.
 12 and continued over the following Lord's day, which resulted in 9 confessions of faults.
 We hope much good will result.
 Other places I have preached recently are, Bit Shop, Healdton, Oak Grove, Ada, and Graham.
 All of these congregations are on the upward trend, I believe.
 At Ada, Sept.
-28, we enjoyed a basket lunch at the park after a good service, where one was restored. .
+28, we enjoyed a basket lunch at the park after a good service, where one was restored.
 Bro.
 Clarence Kessinger was with us, and we enjoyed the association of him and his family.
 I attended a good song service at Ardmore last Lord's day afternoon, and a good sermon by Bro.
 Lynwood Smith that night.

 C. Nelson Nichols, 849 Wilcox Ave., Hollywood 28, Calif., Oct.
-16.-I attended services at Fresno.
-Sept.
+16.-I attended services at Fresno, Sept.
 12, and assisted in the teaching.
 I attended two nights of Bro.
 Chester King's meetings at Farmersville, which was a mission effort.
 Prospects are for a congregation.
 I attended Bro.
 Waters' meetings at Orange Cove, Sept.
 16-18.
 I was at my home church (Siskiyou St., Los Angeles) Sept.
 19, and I preached at Glendora the 21st.
 I was with the home church again the 25th.
 I preached at San Diego (National City) the 28th.
 I was at Sanger Oct.
 1. I preached at Armona and at Fresno, recently.
 Sanger and Orange Cove cooperate in their meetings, mid-weeks.
-Sanger, on Tuesday night and Orange Cove on Wednesday
+Sanger, on Tuesday night and Orange Cove on Wednesday night.

 Harvey Chapman, Lone Rock, Ark., Oct.
-19.- Brother Carlos Smith closed our meeting Oct.
+19.-Brother Carlos Smith closed our meeting Oct.
 13, after ten days, with two days at Martin Springs, near here.
 The results were seven restored and one baptized.
 Brother Smith is a fine gospel preacher, and anyone desiring the pure gospel will be able to hear it from him.
 The church here seems much stronger and more interested than ever.
 We had a good crowd at worship last Lord's day.
 Brother Joe Howard and Jimmie Howard and family, from Dora, Mo., visited the meeting over the week-end, assisting much in the song service.
 We plan to have Bro.
 Smith with us next year.
 We extend a welcome to any faithful brethren to visit us and to help us in the work.
 Pray for us that we may continue to grow.

-Warren T. King, Box 131, East Gadsden, Ala...
-Sept.
+Warren T. King, Box 131, East Gadsden, Ala., Sept.
 22.-The cups brethren at Napoleon, Alabama, it seems, are determined to divide the church over the cups, as I understand they have put in two cups, forcing the loyal brethren to meet at another hour, and are forbidding a preacher who stands for one cup to preach in the house.
 I suppose, Bro.
-Gillis Prince will be there next Lord's day, and I plan to be there the following Lord's work.
+Gillis Prince will be there next Lord's day, and I plan to be there the following Lord's day.
+I went to La Grange, Ga., yesterday, and preached morning and night.
+We had nice crowds and all seemed to take a great interest in the work.
 I was so glad to meet so many wonderful brethren.
 I am sending subscriptions to the OPA with this.